 - (a) General Protections.
-Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals, or any other related legal proceeding brought by one of the parties to this litigation. - (b) Who May View Designated Confidential Information.
-Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons:
+Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals. - (b) Who May View Designated Confidential Information.
+Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons: - (1) The parties to this litigation, including any employees, agents, and representatives of the parties;1 terms of the Order.